francoislaurent/escale/README.rst

   * faster checksum- and timestamp-free index-based download for high-latency local repositories
   * rclone-related bugfixes
   * missing files are looked up from time to time in download mode
+  * missing index pages are detected in the idle upload phase

 * `0.7.5`: